 - Electronic object components

 On a macroscopic level, laser works as a cutting blade.
-The cut has a smooth and well-finished edges with no presence of burns or charring.
+The cut has a smooth and well-finished straight edge with no presence of burns or charring.
 Burr formation or cutting irregularities due to the presence of residues are also very limited.
 The high energies produced by laser not only melt the plastic, but makes it evaporate by sublimation.

 If you work with polypropylene and would like to shift to CO2 laser technology, contact us.
 We would be happy to help you find the most suitable laser solution for your needs.